noorelbahr/lumen-redis/README.md

 You can run `keys *` command repeatedly until the list is empty indicates that the job is done.

 Let's check our posted comment in news list API (`GET` : `/v1/news`) and look for the news we commented on it.
-Or, of course we can check it on our database table (`news_comments`) for a shortcut ;)
+Or, of course we can check it in our database table (`news_comments`) for a shortcut ;)

 ## Conclusion

 It's nice to use Lumen for API implementation, even though many services or libraries from Laravel are trimmed.
-So, we have to look for someone created a service provider to make it work with Lumen
+So, we have to look for someone created a service provider to make it work with Lumen.

 And for me, in this project i learned a lot of things such as API Resources, Form Requests, Design Pattern, Event Listener, Queue Job and of course implementing Queue with Redis is new to me.

 I don't know i have implemented correctly or not, i will figure it out and keep learning.

 Cheers :)